serpent-os/moss-d-legacy/README.md

 layout and OS (i.e. stateless, usr merge) we can get away with a minimal number of support symlinks, and still be fully compatible with other distributions in terms of introspection and chrooting.

-#### Impact On Other Tooling

-We will likely need to work upstream with `clr-boot-manager` to add direct support for our system, so that each kernel is specific to a transaction or repository release.
-Additionally the kernel will need to arguments passed to it so our earlyboot code can switch to the appropriate system version.

-This will allow us to automatically have boot entries for the last X versions of Serpent OS, making it a far more robust and reliable system for administrators and users alike.

 #### Inspiration